google/quiver-dart/README.md

 passing Timer factories to classes and functions, increasing the testability of code that depends on Timer.

-`enumerate` is a Stream version of the method of the same name from [quiver.iterables].

 [quiver.async]: http://google.github.io/quiver-dart/docs/quiver.async.html

 ## [quiver.cache][]